RooVetGit/Roo-Code-Docs/docs/advanced-usage/sub-tasks.md

 <br/>

-Beside controlling the end sub-task (and return control to parent / calling task) from the 'Auto-Approve' panel, you can setup this checkbox from withing the Roo Code Settings panel, use the gear icon from the top right corner of the extension panel and scroll down to the 'Auto Approve' section.
+Beside controlling the end sub-task (and return control to parent / calling task) from the 'Auto-Approve' panel, you can setup this checkbox from within the Roo Code Settings panel, use the gear icon from the top right corner of the extension panel and scroll down to the 'Auto Approve' section.

 <br/>